-- Grape and wine aroma, flavour and colour
+- Grape and wine aroma, flavour, phenolics and colour

 - Wine spoilage and contamination

-Twelve of the poster abstracts will be selected for formal presentation within the ‘Fresh science’ sessions and student submissions will also be considered for the Student forum: In the wine light.
+Twelve of the poster abstracts are selected for formal presentation within the ‘Fresh science’ sessions and twelve student submissions are selected for the Student forum: In the wine light.

 Prizes, including a ‘people’s choice’ prize are awarded for the best posters.
 The Australian Society for Viticulture and Oenology awards cash prizes to the best two presenters in the Fresh science sessions.